nipy/PyLocator/doc/src/tutorial.rst

   1. first, a pre-implantation image was brain-extracted and normalized to a MNI152_T1_1mm-template.
 The transformation matrix was saved.
   2. then the post-implantaion image was normalized to the pre-implantation image, also saving the matrix
-  3. these two matrices where then concatenated; using this new matrix the post-implantation image was transformed to the MNI template.
+  3. these two matrices were then concatenated; using this new matrix the post-implantation image was transformed to the MNI template.
   4. finally, the image was brain-extracted.

 Then the MRI is loaded and the main window of PyLocator pops up.
 It consists